Common Conditional Access policy: Require MFA for Azure management

 - If your organization has these accounts in use in scripts or code, consider replacing them with managed identities.
 As a temporary workaround, you can exclude these specific accounts from the baseline policy.

 Organizations can choose to deploy this policy using the steps outlined below or using the Conditional Access templates.

 Create a Conditional Access policy

 The following steps will help create a Conditional Access policy to require users who access the Microsoft Azure Management suite do multifactor authentication.

 Make sure you understand how Conditional Access works before setting up a policy to manage access to Microsoft Azure Management.
 Make sure you don't create conditions that could block your own access to the portal.

-- Sign in to the Azure portal as a Global Administrator, Security Administrator, or Conditional Access Administrator.
+- Sign in to the Microsoft Entra admin center as at least a Conditional Access Administrator.

 - Give your policy a name.
 We recommend that organizations create a meaningful standard for the names of their policies.

 - Under Assignments, select Users or workload identities.